Carlos Alcaraz: 2023: Wimbledon champion

-On January 7, Alcaraz announced his withdrawal from the Australian Open due to a hamstring injury he suffered in his right leg while training.
-Following the tournament, he lost the world No. 1 ranking to the champion Novak Djokovic.
-He had held the ranking for a total of 20 weeks.

-Alcaraz made his season debut in the Argentina Open, where he was playing for the first time.
-He defeated second seed Cameron Norrie in the final in straight sets to claim his first title since his first major win at the US Open in 2022.
+On January 7, Alcaraz announced his withdrawal from the Australian Open due to a right hamstring injury sustained while training.
+He had held the world No. 1 ranking for 20 weeks, but lost it after the tournament to champion Novak Djokovic.
+Alcaraz began his season at the Argentina Open, where he was playing for the first time.
+He defeated Cameron Norrie in the final in straight sets to claim his first title since the 2022 US Open.
 The next week, Alcaraz reached the final of the Rio Open, where he was defending champion, also against Norrie; however, he aggravated his leg injury during the match and lost in three sets.
 Alcaraz withdrew from the Mexican Open, citing the same injury.

-Alcaraz then returned to Indian Wells.
-He recorded his 100th career win by defeating 31st seed Tallon Griekspoor in the third round, making him the second fastest player to reach this milestone after John McEnroe.
-He defeated eleventh seed Jannik Sinner in the semifinals, and second seed Daniil Medvedev in the final, to lift the trophy without dropping a single set.
-This was Alcaraz's eighth career title and third ATP 1000 title.
-He broke Medvedev's 19-match winning streak, and became the first player to win Indian Wells without dropping a set since Roger Federer in 2017.
-He also became the youngest man to have won both legs of the Sunshine Double.
+At Indian Wells, Alcaraz recorded his 100th career win against 31st seed Tallon Griekspoor in the third round, making him the second fastest player to reach this milestone after John McEnroe.
+He defeated Jannik Sinner in the semifinal and Daniil Medvedev in the final to lift the trophy.
+He became the first male player to win Indian Wells without dropping a set since Roger Federer in 2017, and the youngest man to have won both legs of the Sunshine Double.
 As a result, he regained the world No. 1 ranking on 20 March 2023.
 Alcaraz hoped to complete the Sunshine Double in Miami, where he was the defending champion.
 He reached the semifinals without dropping a set, where he lost to Jannik Sinner in three sets.
 With the loss of his title points, Alcaraz dropped back to No. 2 in the world rankings.